pscedu/psc-wpdocs/aibd/conda_best_practices.md

-Backups should be created as soon as a new functional environment is successfully created, so they can be easily recreated in case accidental modifications are performed, access to the actual env directory is lost, or the environment has to be deployed on a different host; and the steps for creating them involve generating a detailed list of installed packages so it can be used for creating new environments using those values as inputs.
+Backups should be created as soon as a new functional environment is successfully created, so they can be easily recreated in case accidental modifications are performed, access to the actual env directory is lost, or the environment has to be deployed on a different host; and the steps for creating them involve generating a detailed list of installed package, so it can be used for creating new environments using those values as inputs.

-<span style="text-decoration:underline;">Warning</span>: restoring backups of environments depends on the origin and
-target Operative Systems being (roughly) the same.
+__Warning__: restoring backups of environments depends on the origin and target Operative Systems being (roughly) the same.
 The environments will likely malfunction if they are not the same.
 Examples for incompatibilities: